 - several State Attorney General investigations

-- serving as outside general counsel to the Metropolitan Atlanta Rapid Transit Authority (MARTA) from 2016 to 2020
+- serving as outside General Counsel to the Metropolitan Atlanta Rapid Transit Authority (MARTA) since February of 2016

-Mr. Highsmith served as an executive counsel to former Georgia Gov. Sonny Perdue.
+Mr. Highsmith served as an executive counsel to Sonny Perdue, President Donald Trump's Secretary of Agriculture, when Perdue was Georgia's governor.
 As Perdue's lead legislative lawyer, Mr. Highsmith drafted and lobbied for Perdue's legislative package each year.
-He also advised Perdue on the full gamut of executive legal matters, including the state budget process, government procurement, transportation funding, water resource planning and redistricting litigation.
+He also advised Perdue on the full gamut of executive legal matters, including the state budget process, government procurement, transportation funding, water resource planning, and redistricting litigation.
 Mr. Highsmith serves on Gov. Brian Kemp's Judicial Nominating Commission (JNC), which recommends judicial appointments statewide to the governor.
 He is the only member to have also served on the JNC under former Govs.
 Nathan Deal and Sonny Perdue.

-Having served as outside counsel for two Georgia governors and several other Georgia elected officials, Mr. Highsmith is among Georgia's foremost authorities on governmental ethics, open records and transparency, campaign finance and election law.
-Mr. Highsmith formerly served on the State Ethics Commission, a quasi-judicial body with statewide jurisdiction over ethics issues involving public officials, lobbyists and state vendors, as an appointee of former Gov. Roy Barnes.
+Having also served as outside counsel for two Georgia governors and several other Georgia elected officials, Mr. Highsmith is among Georgia's foremost authorities on governmental ethics, open records and transparency, campaign finance, and election law.
+Mr. Highsmith formerly served on the State Ethics Commission, a quasi-judicial body with statewide jurisdiction over ethics issues involving public officials, lobbyists, and state vendors, as an appointee of former Gov. Roy Barnes.

 Mr. Highsmith previously served as assistant general counsel to the Georgia Republican Party, chief of staff to the Republican Caucus of the Georgia House of Representatives, and policy director to the 1998 Republican nominee for governor of Georgia.

-In the fall of 2012, Mr. Highsmith was appointed Lecturer in Yale College, traveling to New Haven, Connecticut, weekly to teach "Lobbying and the Law," a for-credit undergraduate seminar that he designed.
+In fall 2012, Mr. Highsmith was appointed Lecturer in Yale College, traveling to New Haven, Connecticut, weekly to teach "Lobbying and the Law," a for-credit undergraduate seminar he designed.

 At the University of Georgia, Mr. Highsmith's mock trial team won national first runner-up honors in the National Institute of Trial Advocacy's Tournament of Champions.

-- The University of Georgia School of Law, J.D.
+- University of Georgia School of Law, J.D.